 These are a few rules that characterize this type:

 - Excel removes leading zeroes.
 Number 03.00 will be stored as 3.
 One exception to this rule is when the value is between –1 and 1 (e.g. .45 will be converted to 0.45).

-The numbers in cells B2, C2, D2 are the same as numbers in cells B3, C3, D3.
+The numbers in cells B2, C2, and D2 are the same as the numbers in cells B3, C3, and D3.

 As the name suggests, this format is used for formatting numbers.
 Here, you can specify the number of decimal places so that the fractional part always stays in the same place.

 In this type, you can also use the 1000 separator, which is useful for very large numbers.

 Look at the following example.
 Cell B2 is formatted without, and cell B3 with the thousands separator.